 Understanding why estuarine habitat restoration is viewed as successful or not is critical for evaluating completed projects and garnering support for future projects.
-Particularly important are the perceptions of key stakeholders who play a role in shaping the future of coastal habitats, such as coastal managers, restoration practitioners, and surrounding communities.
-Ecological measures alone may not fully describe the success or shortcomings of restoration projects, and public perceptions of success may be based on an entirely different set of metrics.
-In fact, restoration metrics rarely include human dimensions even though community support for restoration can promote or thwart potential projects and long-term success of completed ones.
-To more fully account for and understand the impacts of estuarine habitat restoration, this project is developing social metrics for restoration success and linking them, where possible, to ecological monitoring metrics.
+Particularly important, and often overlooked, are the perceptions of partners and the surrounding community which play an integral role in shaping the future of coastal habitats.
+Restoration metrics rarely include human dimensions even though community support for restoration can promote or thwart potential projects and the long-term success of completed projects.
+Working with the South Slough NERR, this catalyst project worked to more fully account for and understand the impacts of estuarine habitat restoration by developing social metrics for restoration success and linking them to ecological monitoring metrics.